 'Come girls, we must be goin', if we want to get through today.
 You can leave your albums and have them sent when Mrs Bhaer has written a sentiment in 'em.
 We are a thousand times obliged.
-Give our best love to your ma, and tell her we are so sorry not to see her.' words her eye fell upon a middle-aged woman in a large checked apron, with a handkerchief tied over her head, busily dusting an end room which looked like a study.
+Give our best love to your ma, and tell her we are so sorry not to see her.'
+Just as Mrs. Erastus Kingsbury Parmalee uttered the words her eye fell upon a middle-aged woman in a large checked apron, with a handkerchief tied over her head, busily dusting an end room which looked like a study.

-'One peep at her sanctum since she is out,' cried the enthusiastic lady, and swept across the hall with her flock before Teddy could warn his mother, whose retreat had been cut off by the artist in front, the reporter at the back of the house for he hadn't gone and the ladies in the hall.
+'One peep at her sanctum since she is out,' cried the enthusiastic lady, and swept across the hall with her flock before Teddy could warn his mother, whose retreat had been cut off by the artist in front, the reporter at the back of the house--for he hadn't gone and the ladies in the hall.